Selling High: Top Acquired Prospects Who Will Become Future MLB All-Stars

 Dustin Fowler was having a stellar season at Triple-A, hitting .293 with 13 home runs in 70 games when the New York Yankees called him up.

-In his first audition with Yanks, Fowler blew out his knee on defense and never took a big league at-bat.
+In his first audition with the Yanks, Fowler blew out his knee on defense and never took a big league at-bat.

 Now, the 22-year-old is in the Oakland Athletics system after being featured in the trade that sent right-hander Sonny Gray from the East Bay to the Bronx.